-We refer to the single, unified code base underlying each of our Simpana applications as our Single Platform.
-Each data and information management module within our Simpana platform is designed to be best-in-class and is fully integrated into our Single Platform.
+Commvault software is built upon an innovative single platform architecture.
+We refer to the single, unified code base underlying each of our applications as our Single Platform.
 Our Single Platform is unique and differentiates us from our competitors, some of whom address market needs by offering multiple and disparate point products that have come together as a collection often as a result of acquisition strategies.
 We believe that the disparate and point product approach forces users to install and maintain separate products requiring their own infrastructure, training, maintenance and management which can result in a complex and costly environment for customers who are looking for a single solution that will improve operations, minimize risk and reduce overall costs.

 We have established a worldwide, multi-channel distribution network to sell our software and services to large global enterprises, small and medium sized businesses and government agencies, both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our original equipment manufacturer partners include Hitachi Data Systems and NetApp.
-As of March 31, 2015, we had licensed our data and information management software to over 21,000 registered customers.
+As of March 31, 2016, we had licensed our data and information management software to over 22,500 registered customers.